| Sheffield

 Computer

-analysis of high throughput screening data (EPSRC CASE)
+analysis of high throughput screening data (EPSRC CASE) This project is developing computational

 methods for the analysis of the large volumes of structural and